-This corrective action plan calls for the removal of the diesel from the shallow aquifer through a system of groundwater recovery trenches.
-Four additional groundwater recovery trenches will be installed to aid in the recovering the entire plume of impacted water.
+This remedial action scenario calls for the removal of the diesel from the shallow aquifer through a system of groundwater recovery trenches.
+500 feet of additional groundwater recovery trenches will be installed to aid in the recovering the entire plume of impacted water.